'It's very bad out here': South Philadelphia crime wave has residents, business owners worried

 Vander Knight of South Philadelphia, said, "I even get in the house when it's dark, I don't even want to be out no more."

-Residents who live in and around 23rd Street and Passyunk Avenue say there has been a constant rash of crimes recently.
+Residents who live around 23rd Street and Passyunk Avenue say there has been a constant rash of crimes recently.

 So it left no one surprise when community members heard that two men carjacked someone's car and used it to drive to the Dollar Tree at the 2000 block of West Oregon Avenue to stage a robbery.